-Admissions are on a competitive basis and students who are not selected may be advised to take courses in the department as a conditionally classified graduate student in order to make up deficiencies in key areas or to demonstrate competency in work at the graduate level (this is at the program’s discression, and will be offered to the applicant – it is not the applicant’s option), or they may be instructed to do so through Open University (CSULB extension).
-The Psychology department does not admit students conditionally.
+Admissions are on a competitive basis and students who are not selected occasionally may be invited to take courses in the department as a conditionally admitted graduate student in order to make up deficiencies in key areas or to demonstrate competency in work at the graduate level (this is at the program’s discression, and will be offered to the applicant – it is not the applicant’s option), or they more likely will be instructed to do so through Open University (CSULB extension).

 The department encourages minority students, out-of-state students and foreign students to apply.
 The selection committee carefully weighs qualitative as well as quantitative factors in making its admission decisions.
 Particular attention is directed at selecting students with the motivation, as well as the intellectual skills, to pursue a career in academic psychology.
 Research experience, generally assisting psychology professors in their research labs, is prized.

 Do all of my Letters of Recommendation have to be from Psychology professors?

 Letters of Recommendation are used by graduate program selection committees as predictors of academic success at the graduate level.
 Generally they are obtained from professors for this reason.
 It is best if they are from professors in the area of study to which you are applying.
 However, if a psychology professor feels he/she cannot provide a strong letter, and a professor in another area can, it would be best for the recommendations to be as strong as possible.
 One of the CSULB faculty, who offers advise on applying to graduate school to his undergraduate students, suggests asking faculty if they have the time to write a powerful letter (asking if they have “the time” gives a faculty member a chance to decline without the pressure of having to say they don’t feel they know you well enough to do so).